Led by Nick Polunin, our multidisciplinary group has three major research foci:

-At the heart of the NIRES Marine theme's foci on Environmental Systems and Governance, our marine ecosystems research is exceptionally wide ranging.
+Our marine ecosystems research is exceptionally wide ranging.
 It includes research on coral reefs, hydrothermal events, food webs and biodiversity in the North Sea, and mega-fauna (sharks and marine mammals) in the western Indian Ocean.
 Understanding human-ecosystem interactions is equally important.
-Our well-funded work on marine protected areas (MPAs), coral reef ecosystems and application of stable isotopes to food-web dynamics has been very highly cited by the international scientific community.
-The MPA science has significantly impacted policy in the UK, while the East African marine mammal research has built capacity for conservation and impacted fisheries and tourism policy in Tanzania.
-Incomplete datasets are compromising our ability to achieve a comprehensive understanding of ecosystem function.
-Increasingly, professional scientists and government agencies are looking at the potential for Citizen Science programmes to encourage active participation, greater stewardship and positively contribute to our data deficit.
+Our work on marine protected areas (MPAs), coral reef ecosystems and application of stable isotopes to food-web dynamics has been very highly cited by the international scientific community.
+The MPA science has significantly impacted policy in the UK, while the East African marine mammal research has impacted fisheries and tourism policy in Tanzania.Our work also embraces citizen science to encourage active participation, greater stewardship and contribute new environmental data.